thankthemaker/rESCue/privacy.md

-This app doesn't store any private data.
+This app doesn't store any data.